StatisticalRL/environments/README.md

 # Graph rendering:

 This rendering is available for MDPs.
+On top of the visual display, it captures a screenshot png at each time step.
+This may be slow for large MDPs.

 ![alt text](demo/videos/3states.gif)